build2/README/roadmap.md

 - **C++20 modules [WIP] [HELP]**

-  This is an ongoing effort that is currently blocked by compiler support.
+  This is an ongoing effort that is currently blocked by support for modules in the compilers.

   Specifically, for GCC we have the [`cxx-modules-ex`](https://gcc.gnu.org/git/?p=gcc.git;a=shortlog;h=refs/heads/boris/c%2B%2B-modules-ex)